Sexuality and the Older Adult Printer friendly version of this teaching strategy

 - How would you feel if you were not able to express your sexuality?

 3. Sexuality Awareness questions are included as a PowerPoint file.
 There are two separate files; one is a simple PowerPoint slide show; the other is a PowerPoint presentation that incorporates Turning Technology software to use as an audience response activity for interactive teaching.
 These questions will help to initiate a discussion on sexuality and older adults.
-Click here and here for PowerPoint files, found in the materials section.
+Download the PowerPoint case studies and download the PowerPoint quiz.
 The audience response format allows students to answer questions anonymously.
 If this option is not available, use the PowerPoint file alone to initiate the discussion.
 The myths surrounding sexuality and aging may start to get debunked in this activity.
 The questions in this file are as follows:

 1. Older adults should not have sex.